 If you’ve ever worked in any type of industrial environment, you’ll know it poses a unique set of challenges.
 One of these is the accessibility of the plant machines and the fact that they are built to last 15 – 20 years.
-This makes any repairs and maintenance almost impossible and even a simple assessment of the status of the device can be demanding.
-HoloLens is the latest product from Microsoft aimed at completing such tasks at ease.
+This makes any repairs and maintenance almost impossible, and even a simple assessment of the status of the device can be demanding.
+HoloLens is the latest product from Microsoft aimed at completing such tasks with ease.

-We used it in one of our latest projects where we prepared on a demo with a hardware part in the field – a small computer where we will connect a temperature sensor and an air quality sensor.
-These are connected to the internet via wi-fi, with this connection being used to link the computer with the Azure IoT hub to send the data from the sensors.
+We used it in one of our latest projects where we prepared a demo with a hardware part in the field – a small computer where we will connect a temperature sensor and an air quality sensor.
+These are connected to the internet via Wi-Fi, with this connection being used to link the computer with the Azure IoT hub to send the data from the sensors.

 On the service end, we process the data and then present it to the end user.
 This presentation is done by displaying the data using HoloLens, a holographic eyewear from Microsoft.
 This will allow the user to access the visualised data as they approach a machine connected to the Hub.
 This will be available thanks to the QR codes on the machine.
 The eyewear could then check the data from the machine via the IoT Hub and a suitable application.